MichelDeudon/formations/content/en/course/linguistics/introduction.md

 {{< youtube -R6YMWb0vUA >}}

+Kate Jefferey is a professor in neuroscience at UCL, London and scientific lead at Exctinction Rebellion.
+In her inspiring talk on the psychology of climate inaction,
 - See Kate Jefferey talk
 - Read Predictibly Irrational by Dan Ariely and other books

+Humans are social animals.

 ## Why study frugal innovation?